Israel parliament confirms coalition, ousting Netanyahu | DW | 13.06.2021

 Israel's Knesset has voted for a fragile eight-party coalition, replacing Prime Minister Benjamin Netanyahu after 12 years in the top post.

-Israeli lawmakers on Sunday passed a vote of confidence for a coalition government that will end Prime Minister Benjamin Netanyahu's 12-year hold on power.
+Israeli lawmakers on Sunday passed a vote of confidence for a coalition government, ending Benjamin Netanyahu's 12-year hold on power.

 The coalition is comprised of bitter ideological rivals, united by their will to oust Netanyahu, Israel's longest-serving leader.